 Let’s imagine this, you run ads for a product that costs $1,000 to people that may not know you.
 Do you think it is easy or hard to persuade them to make the purchase?
-Of course, they will need more reason to justify the purchase decision.
+Of course, they will need more reasons to justify the purchase decision.

-Which process you think will perform better.
+Which process do you think will perform better?

 Case Study – The Effect of Value Ladder

 You can see from the 2 cases above, the conversion might seem to be similar at the beginning.
 Now, look at the bigger picture.
 After making the first sales, for case 1, you only have 5% of the contacts in your email list.
 While for case 2, you are literally having 20-30% of the total traffic signed up to your email list.
-That’s 5-6 times of contact list increase.
+That\’s 5-6 times of contact list increase.
 This is the power of the sales funnel.

 Why We Build Value Ladder

 The reason we build the value ladder is to build trust and reputation.
-We break the decision into a smaller size so our potential clients do not need to make a complicated purchase decision.
+We break the decision into smaller sizes so our potential clients do not need to make a complicated purchase decision.
 All they need to do is to answer simple queries of Yes or No when they move up the value ladder.
 The increase in value for each step will not be very big, making it easier for them to say yes.

 How To Design Your Value Ladder

 At the first step of the ladder, we always offer them something lower price point or even a free item to validate them and even to bribe them to get them into our list.
 Sometimes, I will offer a $1 product in this step.
 This is to ensure the audience will make a commitment to take out their credit card and make the payment.
 Although it only costs $1, the effort behind making the payment is different.

 You can know this group of customers is willing to commit.
 Also, with this group of people, you can upsell them more items in the future.
 These will be your top valuable groups of potential customers you can convert into hot traffic.